 But that’s hard or impossible to do with photos and normal video.

 But it’s easy to do with animated videos.
-Take the Crane and Hoist Rigging Safety sample below as an example.
+Take the online Crane and Hoist Rigging Safety training course below as an example.

 By not presenting the background, the animated video makes it easier for employees to focus on what’s important.